Harshalshree/Microsoft-Teams-Auto-Joiner/README.md

 ## Run the script

- 2. Edit the "config.json" file specify your configurations
+ 2. Edit the "config.json" file to specify your configurations.
  3. Install dependencies:   ```pip install -r requirements.txt```
  4. Run [auto_joiner.py](auto_joiner.py): `python auto_joiner.py`
- 5. After starting, teams might be in Grid view, if this is the case change the view to list
+ 5. After starting, teams might be in Grid view, if this is the case change the view to list.
 <img src="https://i.imgur.com/GODoJYf.png?2" width="300" height="245" />